Paranoid mode¶

 Operator outcome¶

-- Refuse relaxed runtime settings when a safer local setting exists.
+- Refuse relaxed hub runtime settings when a safer local setting exists.

 The command should never imply that one flag makes an exposed deployment safe.
 It should make the current posture obvious, repeatable, and auditable.

-The switch should map to these concrete settings:
+The hub switch maps to these concrete settings:

-- Loopback-only by default for hub, metrics, dashboard, and A2A HTTP surfaces unless the operator passes a separate exposed-bind override.
+- Loopback-only by default for dashboard and A2A HTTP surfaces unless those commands grow their own paranoid profiles.

 - Owner-only state files for SQLite state, A2A state, relay cursors, and generated reports.